 Act 1 describes a dismal world where Christ has never come.
 Act 2, on the other hand, contrasts a world where Christ has come and brought awesome hope and life.
 The setting is the same in both acts.
 The date in both acts is December 24.
 The characters are the same in both.
 However, in Act 2, the city sidewalk setting is now filled with Christmas lights and caroler’s music.
 And while the characters are the same, several of them have very different attitudes and actions, because in Act 2 they now have the joy and love of the Messiah.

 We recommend you do this play as a part of a dinner theater within your church.
 When Dwayne’s church did this play, they first had a sit-down dinner for everyone who attended, then presented the play.
 Because the play is strongly evangelistic, several people trusted Christ as Savior at the end of the play.
-For more about it, go here and read what The Alabama Baptist newspaper reported.

 Below is an excerpt from the end of both acts.
 Note the stark difference in the mother from hopelessness in Act 1 to hope in Act 2.